This is Scary Shotgun Time if I ever saw it. The shooter is trying to one hand a 12G and it also appears like its near a residence.

 Lucky for Rose and Anna, the missed shot distracted the Zombie long enough for them to run to the door.
 When it opens we find the less well armed group is already inside.
 Thus ends Episode 2.

-Prelude was full of suspense and had a lot of good plot and background, but it didn’t have a lot of Zombie violence in it, or much violence at all, which was a huge switch up when compared to Episode 1, which is costing it some points, 20 to be exact.
+Prelude was full of suspense and had a lot of good plot and background.
+What it didn’t have is a lot of Zombie violence in it, or much violence at all, which was a huge switch up when compared to Episode 1, which is costing it some points, 20 to be exact.
 Prelude is still well Worth Your Time at 80/100.